joaopaulolndev/filament-edit-env/README.md

 This is a plugin for FilamentPHP that, through an action, can edit the environment file.
+> [!NOTE]
+> There is a condition in the plugin that prevents it from being used in production!

 <div class="filament-hidden">

 ![Screenshot of Application Feature](https://raw.githubusercontent.com/joaopaulolndev/filament-edit-env/main/art/joaopaulolndev-edit-env.jpg)